LAW 7181 - Introduction to Environmental Law PG

 Local Government Law Journal (LGLJ), Thomson Reuters

-Online LearningThe course uses a mixture of lectures, powerpoint presentations, video clips and in class discussion as well as the MyUni discussion board to support learning and teaching.
+Online LearningThe course uses a mixture of lectures (always recorded), powerpoint presentations, video clips and in class discussion as well as the MyUni discussion board to support learning and teaching.

 All reading lists and connections through to the listed materials and readings will be available on MyUni.

 Announcements during the semester will also be posted on MyUni and emailed to all students listed in the course.